cander2/apix-ig/input/pagecontent/workflowoverview.md

 ### Identifying Sender and Recipient

-To ensure proper routing and auditability, RECON transaction bundles must clearly identify the sender (submitter) and recipient (regulator) of the submission.
+To ensure proper routing and auditability, APIX transaction bundles must clearly identify the sender (submitter) and recipient (regulator) of the submission.
 This is achieved through FHIR resources and security mechanisms:

 - **Sender (Submitter)**:
   - **Task.requester**: References the `Organization` or `Practitioner` submitting the request (e.g., a pharmaceutical company).